marabesi/php-import-checker/README.md

 ## Changelog

+### 0.1.7

+- Fix highlight on/off when there is only one `use` statement.
+Previously for this to work the user would have to change the tab

 ### 0.1.6

 - Automatically run the ext when change the active file or opening it in the editor